Battery-safety-system/Battery-Safety-Sever-Client/readme.md

 # Software Prerequirement <a name="Software Prerequirement"></a>

 ### Pcan(raspberry):
-Before we use these code, we need to install peak driver to drive the pcan. <br/>
+Before using these code, you need to install peak driver to drive the pcan. <br/>
 Installation step: <br />

 1. First, install the driving package in the [peak website](https://www.peak-system.com/fileadmin/media/linux/files/peak-linux-driver-8.11.0.tar.gz)